praneel/fieldfilling/README.md

 </a>

 # fieldfilling
 This package is a Salesforce utility counting for each field of a given object the number of records which are filled.
 It's implemented as an Apex batch class so it can handle millions of records.
 # Getting started

+# Using it from the Exexute Anonymous console

+fieldAnalysisBatch instance = new fieldAnalysisBatch(<object name>, <query limit>);
+Id theId = Database.ExecuteBatch(instance, 2000);
+Where : object name = the name of the object to be analyzed, query limit = max number of records to be analyzed (if 0, no limit)
+Example : fieldAnalysisBatch instance = new fieldAnalysisBatch('account', 0);

 ## Prerequisites
 The package comes as an Apex class (+ its test class) to deploy into a Salesforce org.
 The package includes also a (bash) shell to launch the utility at CLI level, leveraging SFDX CLI utilities.